wil-sys/M5Station-Tools/README.md

 ## SerialSniffer
 This is used to "snoop" on UART serial lines
 (Note: The default baud rate for the passthough is 9600, however this can be changed by modifing line 27 in the program: "uart1.init(YOUR_BAUD, bits=8, parity=None, stop=1) "YOUR_BAUD" should be your passthrough baud rate.)
-The display shows the baud rate of both the passthrough and USB-C interface The device should be connected through PortA1 and PortA2 This program also supports ESPNow AP mode with the following characteristics:
+The display shows the default baud rate of both the passthrough and USB-C interface The device should be connected through PortA1 and PortA2 This program also supports ESPNow AP mode with the following characteristics:
 AP Name: SerialSniffer